 The Maltese Shih Tzu is a flexible dog breed that adapts to its home environment.
 A quiet, reserved home will produce a calm dog, while an active home will result in a high-energy and frisky dog.

-All Maltese Shih Tzus should receive daily exercise, whether that be a walk around the neighborhood or playing fetch in the backyard.
+All Maltese Shih Tzus should receive daily exercise, whether that be a walk around the neighbourhood or playing fetch in the backyard.
 Plan on 15 to 30 minutes of activity a day for your dog.
-Although this breed can adapt to various living environments, including small apartments, the ideal home for a Maltese Shih Tzu is a house with a small backyard for the dog to run and play in.
+Although this breed can adapt to various living environments, including small apartments, the ideal home for a Maltese Shitzu is a house with a small backyard for the dog to run and play in.

 This breed is prone to breathing problems instigated by humidity and heat, so a home that has central air conditioning would provide a comfortable space for a Maltese Shih Tzu during hot temperatures.

-Training is critical to your Maltese Shih Tzu’s safety and well-being, and thankfully, this breed is intelligent and eager to please, making it a breed that is easy to train and ideal for new dog owners.
+Training is critical to your Maltese Shih Tzu’s safety and well-being, and thankfully, this breed is intelligent and eager to please, making it a breed that is easy to train and ideal for new pet parent.
 As a highly social dog, the Maltese Shih Tzu needs socialization and thrives on spending time with family and visitors.
-Train your Malshi to listen to you and to be exposed to other people and dogs by taking walks, going to dog parks, and visiting dog-friendly stores and restaurants will go a long way to socializing your dog.
+Train your Maltese to listen to you and to be exposed to other people and dogs by taking walks, going to dog parks, and visiting dog-friendly stores and restaurants will go a long way to socializing your puppy.

 As a small breed, the Malshi should not be overfed as to prevent weight gain and obesity which can lead to future medical issues.
 A Malshi puppy should eat 55 calories per pound per day to support the puppy’s growth.
 Adult dogs should be fed around a ½ cup of dry food per day split into two equal meals; feed at around the same times daily and do not leave the food out all the time.
 Speak with your veterinarian to verify that your Maltese Shih Tzu is getting all the nutrition needed to live healthy and happy.